aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 ```

 ::: tip
 We use a generic Kafka client here, however the setup for any Kafka client, including [KaDeck](https://www.xeotek.com/apache-kafka-monitoring-management/), [Conduktor](https://www.conduktor.io/download/), and [akhq.io](https://akhq.io/) will be largely similar.
-With the Zilla proxy you can use these GUI Kafka clients to configure and monitor your MSK applications, clusters and streams.
+With the <ZillaPlus/> proxy you can use these GUI Kafka clients to configure and monitor your MSK applications, clusters and streams.
 :::

 ### Configure the Kafka Client

-With the Kaka client now installed we are ready to configure it and point it at the Zilla proxy.
+With the Kaka client now installed we are ready to configure it and point it at the <ZillaPlus/> proxy.

-We need to import the trusted client certificate and corresponding private key into the local key store used by the Kafka client when connecting to the Zilla proxy.
+We need to import the trusted client certificate and corresponding private key into the local key store used by the Kafka client when connecting to the <ZillaPlus/> proxy.

 ```bash:no-line-numbers
 openssl pkcs12 -export -in client-1.cert.pem -inkey client-1.pkcs8.key.pem -out client-1.p12 -name client-1